-Desert Hot Springs: Swiss Canyon Trail is a 2.2 mile out and back trail located near Desert Hot Springs, CA. The trail is good for all skill levels and primarily used for hiking.
+Swiss Canyon Trail is a 2.1 mile out and back trail located near Desert Hot Springs, CA that offers scenic views.
+The trail is good for all skill levels and primarily used for hiking, walking, trail running, and nature trips.

 Love these trails Brice canyon turns into Lewis canyon then way up back it continues to Meadow trail.
 Great trails very beautiful.
 I've made it all the way up to the Virgen De Guadalupe Shrine.
 Where someone planted real roses up there.
 Most definitely hiking there again soon.